venator85/cwac-endless/README.markdown

 but may not work with other adapter types, particularly `SimpleAdapter`.

+This is available as a JAR file from the downloads area of this GitHub repo.
+The project itself is set up as an Android library project, in case you wish to use the source code in that fashion.

 Usage
 -----
 To use `EndlessAdapter`, you need to create a subclass that